JDHolcomb/BP-Script/README.md

 4. Download blastp+ executable on whatever system you have
   a.
 At this link ftp://ftp.ncbi.nlm.nih.gov/blast/executables/LATEST/ (only tested on windows)

-5. Download the actual program at github link: https://github.com/JDHolcomb/BP-Script If you want to request permission to access the private repo just email me your github username at “jdholcom@ucsd.edu”.
+5. Download the actual program at github link: https://github.com/JDHolcomb/BP-Script

 6. Go to File with script and run it
   a.
 (Optional) If you would like to edit the script then I recommend visual studio code and install a python extension.
 A link to download Visual studio code: https://code.visualstudio.com/ which is available for Windows, Mac, or Linux.